LiterallyUniqueLogin/ukbiobank_strs/report/associations.rst

        `this <https://biobank.ndph.ox.ac.uk/showcase/coding.cgi?id=9>`_ is the
        encoding for sex in that file.

 #.
+Loading specific phenotypes

+   TODO - bilirubin combined_unrelated.sample is wrong and should be deleted!

+   .. details:: sanity checks

+       2021/03/09 - confirmed that load_total_bilirubin works by manually checking output

+#.
 Regressing out covariates

    For the phenotype height and total bilirubin I have included three categories of covariates: